strick/wp-for-everyone/README.md

 # Wordpress for Everyone
-# How to create your own instance
-## Disclaimer: Use at your own risk
+# Disclaimer: Use at your own risk
 - Unofficial, unauthorized, personal project.
 Use at your own risk.
 Any feedback/improvements are welcome
 - Use of this code is at your own risk.
 This code base is provided on an "as is" basis.
 There are some costs and potential security flaws associated to setting up this app for your own use.
 By using this code, you assume all risks associated with it and the author shall not be liable.
 - The tool is built on the free teir App Service Plan, but there may be additional costs associated with storage accounts and the azure container registry.
 I've personally only experienced the $0.17 per day, but this may differ for you.
 By using this, you take upon your own costs and security risks
+# How to create your own instance

 ## Preqs
 - Need an Azure Account